-This 21 credit-hour certificate program is designed for those students who choose to specialize in Linux network training.
+This 12 credit-hour certificate program is designed for those students who choose to specialize in Linux network administration.
 These courses will help students prepare for Linux certification exams as well as qualify them for entry-level jobs as associate network specialists/technicians.
+Students should have CompTIA A+ and Network+ certification or similar experience before specializing in Linux network administration.